Stocks Extend Rally As Bank Panic Eases - UrduPoint

 Stock markets extended gains on Tuesday, with bank shares rallying as fears of a financial crisis eased after authorities moved to shore up the sector

-London, (UrduPoint / Pakistan Point News - 21st Mar, 2023 ):Stock markets extended gains on Tuesday, with bank shares rallying as fears of a financial crisis eased after authorities moved to shore up the sector.
+New York, (UrduPoint / Pakistan Point News - 22nd Mar, 2023 ):Stock markets extended gains on Tuesday, with bank shares rallying as fears of a financial crisis eased after authorities moved to shore up the sector.

-Authorities in leading economies have pledged support for depositors and troubled lenders in efforts to calm the markets following the recent collapse of Silicon Valley Bank and Signature Bank in the United States.
+Authorities in leading economies have pledged support for depositors and troubled lenders in efforts to calm markets, following the recent collapse of Silicon Valley Bank (SVB) and Signature Bank in the United States.

-US Treasury Secretary Janet Yellen told a conference of American banks that authorities are ready to protect deposits at other smaller lenders if they face bank runs "that pose the risk of contagion", while adding the sector is now "stabilising".
+The US banking sector is now "stabilizing," Treasury Secretary Janet Yellen told an American Bankers Association (ABA) conference on Tuesday.

-"Our intervention was necessary to protect the broader US banking system," said Yellen, hinting further interventions could follow "if smaller institutions suffer deposit runs that pose the risk of contagion."
-Deposit withdrawals have stabilised after US regulators stepped in last week to ensure SVB and Signature customers would still have access to their funds.
+"Our intervention was necessary to protect the broader US banking system," she said, hinting that further interventions could follow "if smaller institutions suffer deposit runs that pose the risk of contagion."
+Deposit withdrawals have steadied after US authorities stepped in more than a week ago to ensure SVB and Signature customers would still have access to their funds.

-The US Federal Reserve has introduced a new lending tool for banks in an effort to prevent a repeat of SVB's quick demise.
+The US Federal Reserve also introduced a new lending tool for banks in an effort to prevent a repeat of SVB's quick demise.

-It also launched a drive with other major central banks this week to improve banks' access to liquidity, action which Yellen said "reduced the risk of further bank failures."
-The head of the American Bankers Association, Rob Nichols, said the sector "remains strong, resilient, well-capitalised, liquid and serves customers and communities extremely well".
+This week, the Fed launched a drive with other major central banks to improve lenders' access to liquidity.

+The actions taken "reduced the risk of further bank failures," said Yellen.

+US stocks ended higher, logging a second day of gains ahead of a key interest rate decision by the Fed as policymakers try to balance their inflation fight against financial sector turmoil.

-Andrea Enria, head of the ECB Supervisory Board, told a European Parliament hearing that European banks still retained the "strong trust of depositors" despite a "period of turmoil," adding there was no sign of major outflows of deposits from European Union institutions.
+- 'Strong trust' - In Europe, Andrea Enria, head of the ECB Supervisory Board, told a European Parliament hearing that European banks still retained the "strong trust of depositors" despite "a period of turmoil."
+But there was no sign of major outflows of deposits from European Union institutions.

 "It's been a wild couple of weeks and while I, along with everyone else, am hopeful that the worst is behind us, I can't say I'm particularly confident," said Craig Erlam, analyst at OANDA trading platform.